kourousis/acc-toolkit/README.md

 ### Project setup

-Project is currently configured to use Node version <=16
+Project is has been updated to use later versions of Node. v16+

 ```bash
 # install dependencies